windley/CS462-Event-Edition/project/Lab4.md

 - The drivers subscribe to the guild so that they see any **rfq:delivery_ready** events
 - The guild will maintain a universal identifier for each driver

+The flowershops will send an **rfq:bid_awarded** event to the guild with a driver ID to indicate they've selected a driver.
+The guild is responsible for passing that to the driver who won.

 In addition, flower shops will signal a **delivery:picked_up** event to the guild when the delivery is picked up.
 The event will need to include the driver identifier.

 Drivers will signal a **delivery:complete** event to the guild _and_ the flower shop when they have finished a delivery.